csswizardry/csswizardry.github.com/_posts/2014-01-07-extending-silent-classes-in-sass.md

     %foo {
     }

-Now the `%foo` silent class—which should only ever exist once in any project—is the subject of our `@extend`.
+Now the `%foo` silent class — which should only ever exist once in any project — is the subject of our `@extend`.
 This means that we can limit the reach of our `@extend`s, and not have that placeholder class appear in our compiled stylesheet(s).